-The management assessed that CREATE bill had reduced income tax expense by \$3 and increase net income and net assets by the same amount.
+The Management assessed that CREATE Act had reduced income tax expense by \$16,972 and increased net income and net assets by the same amount.
 The increase was recorded in 2021 following the provisions of PIC Q&A 2020-07.